Enforcing NIH 12-page limit rules programmatically

 3. Page Boundary Resolution: Count pages only where the content stream contains measurable text or graphical objects within the isolated section range.

-4. Media & Table Handling: Account for inline figures and multi-page tables by tracking their bounding boxes across page breaks.
+4. Media & Table Handling: Account for inline figures and multi-page tables by tracking bounding boxes across page breaks.
 A table spanning pages 4–6 counts as three pages of Research Strategy content.

 3. Typography & Margin Boundary Validation